yjmantilla/yjmantilla.github.io/poems/pain.md

-eat it 3 times a day and no more, except... that you find yourself eating snacks of it everytime you are not distracted
+eat it 3 times a day and no more, except... that you find yourself eating snacks of it everytime you are not distracted.

-Probably you would find your pain becoming friends with your pulse
+Probably you would find your pain becoming friends with your pulse.
 ```

 ## License